navit2004/Python_basics/README.md

+# Python_basics : Source code
-# Python_basics This repoository includes python lecture's source code chapter basics .
+This repoository includes python lecture's source code chapter basics .
 It includes basic syntax of different functions and some problem solving tasks with each chapter.